tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 2. **If Running the GPU** notebook, you must enable the GPU runtime.
 On the upper left, click “Runtime” → “Change runtime type”, under “Hardware accelerator” select “GPU” and click “SAVE”.

 3. Leave the default options to run anonymously.
 Alternatively, fill in your GIMPS/PrimeNet account user ID and set any other desired options.
 Each instance of a notebook type needs to have a unique `computer_number` value.
 Note that the PRP worktypes can use several GiB of your Drive storage.
 The `prp_proof_power` defaults to 8 for Prime95.
 Every lower value will halve Drive storage requirements for PRP tests, but double the certification cost.
-Set the highest `prp_proof_power` value that your have available Drive storage for (see the [Prime95 README](https://www.mersenne.org/download/#download) for the space needed for several proof powers and exponents).
+Set the highest `prp_proof_power` value that you have available Drive storage for (see the [Prime95 README](https://www.mersenne.org/download/#download) for the space needed for several proof powers and exponents).

 4. **Click** “▶️” to run the notebook.